samwestby/internet-history-analysis/README.md

 Navigate to that location in a terminal.

-Then create a virtual environment
+Then create a virtual environment (OPTIONAL)

     python3 -m virtualenv env